Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization

-{We} fit each {AIB} profile in absolute flux scale with a function
+We fit each AIB profile in absolute flux scale with a function,

-$C(\lambda)$ represents the {underlying continuum under the AIB profile. $C(\lambda)$ is the} sum of the stellar spectrum, $S_*(\lambda)$, and the thermal dust {continuum, which we assume to be} a modified black body spectrum.
+where $C(\lambda)$ represents the underlying continuum under the AIB profile.
+We express $C(\lambda)$ as the sum of the stellar spectrum, $S_*(\lambda)$, and the thermal dust continuum, which we can assume to be the combination of modified black body spectra.
 Hence,

 where $f_\mathrm{k}>0$, $B_\lambda(T)$ denotes the black body function and $\lambda_0$ is the normalization wavelength assumed as 9.7 $\mu$m.